 As you might expect, there’s no one answer to the question: “How much does local SEO cost?”
 The prices vary greatly from agency to agency and state to state. can help with some average figures though, which should help you figure out budget allocation.
 According to Foster, there are roughly three tiers of local SEO service and prices will typically range from around $300 to $2000 per month.

-At the lower end of the spectrum, $84-$500 per year for a small-scale campaign using automated tools, such as citation management, is the norm.
+At the lower end of the spectrum, $84-$500 per year for a small-scale campaign using automated tools, such as those in the listings management toolkit by BrightLocal, is the norm.

 Next up, a small local search marketing campaign from a service like the Yellow Pages.
 Expect to budget around $400-$900 per month for this type of local SEO campaign.
 Depending on the agency and package, you may get some content or social media posts thrown in — plus Google My Business management.